Your questions answered

 When you apply for a mortgage, your lender will check the information you’ve provided on your mortgage application form.
 This process is known as “underwriting” and typically includes credit referencing, validating how much income you have, and assessing the suitability of the property for security purposes.

 Your lender will normally instruct a surveyor to inspect the property after the credit referencing stage, around a week after you’ve submitted your application.
-This is a valuation, not a survey.
-Valuation reports are returned electronically and usually within tight timescales dictated by the lender – normally three working days from instruction.
+This is a Mortgage Valuation, not a survey.
+Mortgage Valuation reports are returned electronically and usually within tight timescales dictated by the lender – normally three working days from instruction.
 Bear in mind that receipt of your formal mortgage offer can take up to two or three weeks from application.

 Yes.
 All lenders are required by the Financial Conduct Authority (FCA) to obtain a property valuation.
 A valuation is not the same thing as a survey report.